Suebxl/color_scheme/README.md

+Check the github page to see the Color Scheme Generator: https://suebxl.github.io/color_scheme/ In this app, you can:
+  1) generate a 6 color scheme
+  2) copy the color HEX code to use it

 Color Scheme Generator is a solo project from the Frontend Developer Career Path of Scrimba (https://scrimba.com/learn/frontend)

 <img width="754" alt="Color Scheme screen shot" src="https://user-images.githubusercontent.com/73802863/211450772-70520b13-4dfe-482b-95ce-6a5407bb339f.png">

-This project is based done using
+This project is done using
 - Javascript Vanilla
 - the API: https://www.thecolorapi.com
 - Display: grid in CSS